emmanuelallan/code.maxthestranger.com_v2/content/blog/my-100-days-of-code-journey/index.md

 The rules of the challenge were simple in theory,

-- Code for at least an hour every day, excluding tuts or courses, etc
+- Code for at least an hour every day, excluding tuts or course time.
 - Push to Github and update the 100days challenge log every day
 - Tweet about it and use the #100daysofcode
 - Retweet, share, and comment on other people’s progress